bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 ### 📝 Interview Etiquette & Other Tips

 Nailing an interview takes more than just knowing how to answer common interview questions.
-You’ll also need to prepare questions of your own, think about salary, and get your communications right.
-Here’s how.
+You'll also need to prepare questions of your own, think about salary, and get your communications right.
+Here's how.

 #### Questions to ask in an interview

-⮕As the job seeker, it’s normal to feel like you’re being interrogated during interviews.
+⮕As the job seeker, it's normal to feel like you're being interrogated during interviews.
 However, at its core, an interview is a conversation, and should be a two-way interaction.
 As the interviewee, you need to stay engaged and ask thoughtful questions.

-⮕By asking questions, you’re expressing your genuine curiosity towards the company.
-This helps companies know that you’re serious about them.
-Additionally, it also helps you evaluate whether the job and/or the company is really what you’re looking for.
+⮕By asking questions, you're expressing your genuine curiosity towards the company.
+This helps companies know that you're serious about them.
+Additionally, it also helps you evaluate whether the job and/or the company is really what you're looking for.

 ⮕There are fantastic resources out there with more than a dozen questions you can ask interviewers.
-Here, we’ll provide a few that we think are essential to help you gain deeper understandings about the role, company, and your future within the company:
+Here, we'll provide a few that we think are essential to help you gain deeper understandings about the role, company, and your future within the company:

 ⮕The job and cross-team communication

-⮕The company’s values and working culture
+⮕The company's values and working culture

 ⮕What are some shared qualities and characteristics among your employees?

-⮕What’s your favorite part about working at the company?
+⮕What's your favorite part about working at the company?

-⮕What’s your least favorite part about working at the company?
+⮕What's your least favorite part about working at the company?

 Professional growth opportunities